 Presents the major topics of Patient Assessment (Medical and Trauma), Spinal Immobilization (Spine and Seated), Bleeding Control/Shock Management, Airway Management, and Musculoskeletal Injury Management.
 Prepares students for certification as an Emergency Medical Technician with the state of California.
 "Material lab fee of \$50 required."
 EMT Certification is the minimum requirement for ambulance attendants and is a prerequisite for most entry level firefighter positions.
-May be repeated one time.
-LR
+May be repeated once.

-EMS-011 Emergency Medical Technician I Recertifi-
+EMS-011 Emergency Medical Technician I Recertification

-Prerequisite: EMT-Basic Certification Advisory: Eligibility for ENGL 100
+Prerequisite: EMT-Basic Certification Advisory: Eligibility for ENGL-100

 Provides training and knowledge required for Recertification for Emergency Medical Technician I as outlined by the State of California.
 Presents review of (1) basic life-support measures; (2) cardiopulmonary resuscitation; and (3) use of emergency medical equipment and supplies.
 Twenty-four hours of continuing education for EMT-B. May be repeated three times.
-SC credit (00209).
-May not be repeated.
 SC